 What are a Team Captain responsibilities?
 A Team Captain’s role is to recruit at least four team members, inspire individuals to donate, and motivate people to raise funds for his or her team.
 In order to promote team participation, a Team Captain’s first task is to send recruitment emails to all potential walkers.
 After walkers begin to register, following up on fundraising progress is the key to success.

 I’m interested in becoming a Team Captain.
 Can you tell me more?
 Sure can!
-In return for stepping up to the plate and registering four or more members to your team, you will receive a special Team Captain toolkit - check back for the details!
+In return for stepping up to the plate and registering four or more members to your team, you will receive a special Team Captain handbook and a thank you gift, while supplies last.

 How can I promote the Baltimore AIDS Walk to potential Team Members?
 We suggest:

 --Download and print additional tools and promotional materials.
-[Link to social media and flyer toolkits]
+Check back soon for an update!

 --Set up your team web page and send out an email to recruit Team Members.
 Remember, anyone can join your team.